radapdal/process/webdevelopmentworkflow.md

 ***Stories***

-Issues that pertain to specific user behavior and its results.
+Issues that can be verified by the client or users.

 These are defined and tested via **Acceptance Criteria**.

 Ex.
-As a user I want to add an item to cart So I can include it in my checkout.
+User able to add an item to cart
 	- able to view option to add to cart
 	- redirected to cart page on click
 	- able to see item in cart page and list

 ***Bugs***

 Bugs are issues that are found in Production.
-They are either tasks or stories.

-These are tested using either UX Criteria or Acceptance Criteria or both, whichever is applicable.
+These are tested based on Reported issue or its Acceptance Criteria, whichever is applicable.

 Ex.
 Fix product add to cart button not showing in mobile